 The subcommittee also discussed adding a citywide preference for displaced Belle Haven residents and offering some protection for tenants displaced from Menlo Park due to the recession in 2008.
-As for the Belle Haven preference, the City Council provided earlier direction that this preference be limited to affordable housing developed in the R-MU district and staff is bringing forward a separate ordinance codifying that policy.
-As for economic displacement in general, Staff has modified the BMR Guidelines to permit Menlo Park tenants who had resided in the City for at least three years as of 2008 and who were displaced due to economic reasons (i.e. job loss) to be placed on either the BMR rental interest list or BMR ownership waiting list.
+As for the Belle Haven preference, the City Council provided earlier direction that this preference be limited to affordable housing developed in the R-MU district and staff has brought forward a separate ordinance codifying that policy.
+As for economic displacement in general, Staff has modified the BMR Guidelines to permit Menlo Park tenants who had resided in the City for at least three years as of 2008 and who were displaced due to economic reasons (i.e., job loss) to be placed on either the BMR rental interest list.
 This provision reads:

-A person residing in Menlo Park for at least three consecutive years as of 2008 who was subsequently displaced from such housing shall not be disqualified based on current non-residency, provided they can show their displacement was due to economic conditions beyond their control (such as job loss due to economic downsizing).
+A person residing in Menlo Park for at least three consecutive years as of 2008 who was subsequently displaced from such housing shall not be disqualified based on current nonresidency, provided they can show their displacement was due to economic conditions beyond their control